 To help you understand your mini stroke recovery, this article will discuss the symptoms and causes of transient ischemic attacks.
 We will also explain what necessary next steps you can take to prevent a larger stroke from occurring.

-Symptoms of Mini Strokes
+Symptoms of a Mini Stroke

 Mini strokes and full strokes have identical symptoms.
 To identify the signs and symptoms of both, think of the acronym F.A.S.T: